 How they formed

 The Leathermarket Joint Management Board (JMB) was set up by elected estate residents and has carried out housing services with borough funding and other support since 1996, securing a democratic mandate every 5 years.
 It now looks after around 1500 council-owned homes with tenants and leaseholders, mostly spread across a group of small estates covering five tenant association areas.
-The JMB established their own Community Benefit Society (CBS) in 2014 to bring forward genuinely affordable homes for the community, following a housing needs assessment of residents.
+The JMB established a Community Benefit Society (CBS) with Community Land Trust rules in 2014 to bring forward genuinely affordable homes for the community, following a housing needs assessment of residents.